ioridev/flutter_opencv_image_stitch/README.md

 Uses dart:ffi to run OpenCV C++ 4.5.3 on Flutter App.

-Provided release with a sample gaussian blur
+Provided release with a sample stitch

 Please install OpenCV iOS Framework and put it at location ios/opencv2.framework